HIV and STD Testing

 - Not having sex if drunk or high;

 Location of Free Condoms

-Condoms are available at the following locations in Sioux Falls and its surrounding communities.
+Condoms are available at several locations in Sioux Falls and its surrounding communities.
 Condoms are provided free of charge to help prevent the spread of HIV and other sexually transmitted infections.
-Click on the orange dots for details about the location.